 I hate to sound cynical, but...
 DUH.
 Did we really need a study for this?
 Anyone who is anything more than a casual game player knows this...
 We play MMORPGs to live a more satisfying life than our own, play shooters to release stress... heck, even my wife, who *is* a casual game player, remarked a long time ago that she plays repetitive games like Tetris and various enhanced versions of Space Invaders because they lend structure and order to her hectic life.

-than previous consoles.
+Dev kits and 3rd-party support libraries for the 360 and PS3 are better than their parent generation's kits, so you could argue that developing a game for modern consoles is actually easier than previous consoles.
 However, those savings are eaten up by the unending march of technology and expectations: All in-game characters must have full voice acting and several outfits; there must be at least 16 different levels and 12 hours of gameplay; etc. So I guess the cost of games, moving forward, is still pretty much the same -- as soon as the first year of a console goes by...

-on his experiences finding the biggest power hogs in his house.
+The Wall Street Journal's Jason Fry reported on his experiences finding the biggest power hogs in his house.
 The results are no surprise.
 Low tech stuff light the lights, fridge and dryer consumed the most amount of electricity.
 The power consumption of consumer electronics were relatively modest.

 However he readily admits various shortcoming in his analysis.
 With the proliferation of electronics in the home this small 24 hour a day trickle could turn into a flood of wasted energy use.
 What really bothers me is that these devices have stopped obeying my commands.
 When I want them off, they decide ...
 "Nah.
 He didn't really want me off.
 I am going to stay on and blink and pulse until he wants to play with us again" Is when we can no longer turn off our machines the first step towards when they take over?